codeoptional/production-guide/recording.md

 - [ ] Join the Skype call and start recording *immediately*
   - Always Be Recording™

+## During recording

+- As show note topics come up, make a quick note in the Google Doc
+  - Include relevant URLs

 ## Post-recording checklist

 - [ ] Aggregate the three raw audio files in the Dropbox directory